LiamDotPro/Frontend-scratch-assignment/Readme.md

 You are required to produce a small calculator that takes two values in btc using this format: `0.00000000` and adds them together.
 Using the result of this calculation the result will be displayed.
 Following uses of this calculator will take the last value calculated and add it to the previous one.
 It shouldn't matter if a user enters a string or number, special charchters or negative numbers aren't supported and should stop the calculation from being run.

-Don't worry too much about visuals with this, focus on making the code behind the scene's work well.
+Don't worry too much about visuals with this, focus on making the code behind the scene's work well and catch the edge cases.

 ### Challenge 2